 12. EMERGENCY SUPPLIES

-13. HOLIDAYS, SNOW DAYS, SICK TIME, AND VACATION
+13. HOLIDAYS, SNOW DAYS, other necessary unforeseen closures, SICK TIME, AND VACATION

 14. DUTY TO REPORT CHILD ABUSE